bernardo1024/Sanwaf-UI/README.md

 **Sanwaf-ui & Sanwaf-server** aim to solve these issues.

-	Sanwaf-ui is a Sanitation Web Application Firewall that runs on the **Browser**.
-Sanwaf-ui uses a declarative mechanism to add validation to HTML pages that doesnt requried custom code to be written to perform validation on web pages.
+	Sanwaf-ui is a Sanitation Web Application Firewall that runs on the Browser.
+	Sanwaf-ui uses a declarative mechanism to add validation to HTML pages.
+	No custom code is required to perform validation on web pages.

-	Sanwaf-server is a Sanitation Web Application Firewall that runs on the **Server**
+	Sanwaf-server is a Sanitation Web Application Firewall that runs on the Server

 Sanwaf-server & Sanwaf-ui can be used independently or together

 when used together, they provide a code-free declarative validation system on both the client & server

 ![](sanwaf-ui.png)